 In recent decades, environmental regulations around the world have become more stringent as awareness of environmental impacts and water scarcity has increased.
 The international mining industry has responded accordingly.

 Water management strategies are at the heart of mine development, operation, and rehabilitation activities and are now being used to minimize the environmental impact of mining operations.
-From potable water production, cooling equipment, waste separation from precious minerals to dust control, water is encountered in the mining process and therefore poses a risk to the large volume of water demand.
+From potable water production, cooling equipment, and waste separation from precious minerals to dust control, water is encountered in the mining process and therefore poses a risk to the large volume of water demand.

 NEWater is concerned about the pollution of the environment and accepts the challenge of sustainable development.
 We see water treatment applications in the mining industry including potable water treatment at the mine site, process water treatment, product recovery, recycled water treatment systems, residue management, and various other treatment technologies.